 Additionally, avocados contain magnesium and potassium, which help in the regulation of blood pressure.
 Eating lots of potassium-rich foods such as avocados helps lower the risk of gestational hypertension (17).
-These fruits are a potent source of antioxidants such as carotenoids that protect against DNA mutation and free radical damage (24).
+These fruits are a potent source of antioxidants such as carotenoids that protect against DNA mutation and free radical damage, and they are a great source of folate, which as discussed before is essential for neural development (24).

 Bananas are another excellent source of potassium.
 They are also rich in vitamin B6, vitamin C, and fiber.
 Like many other fruits rich in fiber, bananas help ease bowel movements and prevent constipation, often caused by low-fiber diet anxiety and worry.